 Grooming Of Bernedoodle vs Goldendoodle

-- Both breeds will need frequent brushing to prevent mats and knots in their coats.
-Since they do not shed, they will need to be taken to a groomer every 8-12 weeks to be trimmed, or shaved for more active lifestyles.
+Both breeds must frequently brush to prevent mats and knots in their coats.
+Since they do not shed, they must be taken to a groomer every 8-12 weeks to be trimmed or shaved for more active lifestyles.

-- Both the Bernedoodle and the Goldendoodle will need baths when needed, and regular nail trims as well.
+The Bernedoodle and the Goldendoodle will also need baths and regular nail trims.
 These can be done at home when required or with your groomer.